utuhiro78/mozcdic-ut-personal-names/README.md

 ## Overview

-Mozc UT Personal Name Dictionary is a dictionary for Mozc.
+A Personal Name Dictionary for Mozc.

 ## License